 It’s hard to believe we’ve already covered three weeks worth of the Konmari method.
 This week we applied three different methods.
 The first one applied was the shoebox lid.
 The second one was designate only one place per person.
 The third one was surround yourself with things that only spark joy.
 I thought using the shoebox lid was going to look corny because they come in different shapes and sizes and quite frankly wouldn’t work but I was wrong, again.
 If you’ve been covering this series for the past few weeks, you’ll notice how her methods have proved me wrong multiple times.
-Don’t pass judgement on something you haven’t tried has definitely been true here.
+Don’t pass judgment on something you haven’t tried has definitely been true here.

 1. Shoebox Lid